 In general, it is very hard to tell if someone is faking mental illness.
 Even trained professionals may not be able to tell right away if someone is faking or exaggerating mental illness symptoms.
 If someone is faking symptoms of a mental illness, that in itself may be an indication there is some underlying mental illness or a request for help.
 If the severity of the portrayed mental illness is high and having significant impacts in their life, someone could qualify for a diagnosis of personality disorders or Factitious Disorder.
 Factitious Disorder is a mental illness that someone is knowingly deceiving others by creating illness or ailments, physically and/or psychologically, but may not know the underlying reason why.
 Personality disorders are ways of thinking, feeling, and behaving that deviates from the expectations of their culture, causes distress or problems functioning, and lasts over time.
 There are multiple different types of personality disorder diagnoses and significant psychological evaluation can help determine if a particular diagnosis is present.

 There may not be any tell tale signs to indicate that someone is faking mental illness or not.
 Professionals may need an extended period of time working and evaluating someone to be able to recognize fake versus legitimate symptoms.
 However, some indications of faking mental illness can include exaggerating any existing symptoms, making up medical or psychological histories, causing self-harm, tampering with medical tests, or malingering.
 Malingering has a different motivation; malingering is a deliberate creation of illness or disability in order to achieve a particular outcome.
-There is intentionality behind it, whereas a diagnosis of Factitious Disorder likely has less of an external motivating factor.
+There is intention behind it, whereas a diagnosis of Factitious Disorder likely has less of an external motivating factor.

 Overall, however, it can be harmful to assume that someone is faking mental illness.
 Motivation as to why someone may choose to fake mental illness can vary.
 These motivations may include, but are not limited to, jealousy, low self-esteem, and loneliness.
 There is an unfortunate term in the mental health world, “attention seeking”, that has a negative connotation.
 When someone engages in behaviors or actions that require attention or help, it can be seen as desperate, annoying, or dramatic.
 However, it is critical to consider why someone may be engaging in these behaviors.
 There may very well be a legitimate reason for this behavior; people may be needing admiration, social connectedness, or love.